 Many homeowners have their claims for water damage denied based on the language of the water damage provision in their policy.
 Policyholders often run into disputes with their insurance company based on damage caused by water flowing through sewer pipes that backs up or overflows.
 Insurers often rely on policy language excluding coverage for losses caused directly or indirectly from water backflow.
-As a Miami water damage claims attorney we have successfully challenged insurer denials based on policy exclusions pertaining to water overflow or backup.
+In certain cases, insureds have successfully challenged insurer denials based on policy exclusions pertaining to water overflow or backup.

 The case Junius Development, Inc. v.
 New York Marine and General Insurance provides an illustration of how a court might elect not to enforce such a denial.
 The policyholder suffered water damage to areas of his business property caused by construction debris.
 The insured alleged that a contractor who was performing work on the property caused the water damage when he dumped the contents from a water tank on the roof of the building into a drainpipe for the building.
 The debris clogged the trap inside the drainpipe.
 The pressure caused the pipe inside the building to burst, which resulted in damage to multiple areas of the building.